fossas/fossa-cli/docs/features/vendored-dependencies.md

   ]
 }
 ```
 ## How Vendored Dependencies are scanned

 There are two methods of vendored dependency scanning: "CLI license scan" and "archive upload".

 The default is typically "CLI license scan", but your organization may have opted to default to "archive upload".

-Both methods will give you exactly the same results.
+Both methods use the same license scanning technology and will give you the same results.
 The difference is where the license scan is done.

-A "CLI license scan" runs a license scan directly on your server, and only uploads the matched license data to FOSSA's servers.
-You can see the data that FOSSA will upload by using the `--output` flag.
+A "CLI license scan" runs a license scan directly on the server where you are running `fossa analyze`, and only uploads the matched license data to FOSSA's servers.

 "Archive upload" uploads the files at the specified path to a secure S3 bucket.
 We license scan the uploaded files on our servers.
 All files that do not contain licenses are then removed after 2 weeks.